 Why Learning These Concepts Matters

-Mastering different aspects of the English Language—such as complements, similes, contractions like ain’t, and figurative expressions—goes far beyond memorizing grammar rules.
+Mastering different aspects of the English Language, such as complements, similes, contractions like ain’t, and figurative expressions, goes far beyond memorising grammar rules.
 These elements give depth, style, and clarity to everyday communication.

 For example, knowing how to use subject complements or object complements makes writing more precise.
-Recognizing the difference between literal and metaphorical meanings allows readers to enjoy literature and poetry with deeper understanding.
-Even informal forms such as ain’t highlight how the English Language evolves over time and adapts to cultural trends.
+Recognising the difference between literal and metaphorical meanings allows readers to enjoy literature and poetry with a deeper understanding.
+Even informal forms, such as ain’t highlight how the English Language evolves and adapts to cultural trends.

 Similes and fables add creativity and imagination.
 A simple simile like “as bright as the sun” makes an idea vivid and easy to remember.
 Likewise, fables have been used for centuries to teach values and lessons in a way that resonates with both children and adults.